hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 #### Underline

-Only available in the Toggle component in Figma, the `isUnderlineOnly` property allows the component to be used **inline** a block of text like a paragraph.
+Only available as a component in Figma, the ToggleUnderline component can be used **inline** a block of text like a paragraph.

 ![Underline only toggle](/assets/components/rich-tooltip/rich-tooltip-toggle-underline.png)

 ### Custom toggle

-While almost any element can be used to toggle the Rich Tooltip, custom elements must conform to the following usability and accessibility success criteria:
+If absolutely necessary, toggling the Rich Tooltip using a custom element is supported but should be used sparingly and conform to the following usability and accessibility success criteria:

 - Must have a minimum target area of 24x24 pixels.
 - Must have a minimum contrast ratio between the background/surface color of 3:1.